unity-darshthakkar/Chronos/README.md

+# Chronos

-Chronos is an offline AI voice assistant that lets you control your computer using voice commands.
+**Chronos** is an offline AI voice assistant that lets you control your computer completely hands-free.
-It can listen, understand, and respond — all without an internet connection.
+It listens, understands, and responds — all **without an internet connection**.

+---

-## Features
+## ✨ Features

-- 🎙️ Real-time speech recognition using Whisper
-- 🧠 Offline LLM responses using Mistral GGUF models
-- ⚙️ Task automation (open files, run commands, search folders)
-- 🔊 Wake word detection (“Hey Friday” / “Hey Chronos”)
+🎙️ **Real-Time Speech Recognition**
+Powered by Whisper, Chronos can accurately transcribe your voice commands in real time.

+🧠 **Offline Intelligence**
+Runs local LLMs (Mistral GGUF models) to understand context and generate natural responses — no cloud required.

+⚙️ **Task Automation**
+Open files, run applications, search folders, and perform system tasks using only your voice.

+🔊 **Wake Word Detection**
+Instantly activates when you say **“Hey Friday”** or **“Hey Chronos”**, enabling seamless voice control.

+🪶 **Privacy-First Design**
-- 🪶 Fully offline — no data leaves your device
+All processing happens locally — **no data ever leaves your device**.

+---

+> Chronos redefines hands-free computing by combining offline speech recognition, local language models, and automation into one intelligent assistant.